c0des1ayr/SAME-audio-encoder/README.md

 [Here's a quick background on how EAS SAME headers work.](https://www.youtube.com/watch?v=Z5o1sfXXf9E)

-During the late 90's / early 2000's, this is a device that would sit in the headend room of TV / FM / AM stations, listen for EAS SAME signals on neighboring stations, and, if the specified information matched the predefined filters, rebroadcast the emergency message on its local station.
+Since the mid-90's, a a device sit has sat in the headend room of every TV / FM / AM station that listen for EAS SAME signals on neighboring stations and, if the specified information matches the predefined filters for location and type of emergency, rebroadcasts the emergency message on its local station.

 Anyway, since I'm trying to flex my coding skills right now, I wrote a Python script that generates these tones!
 Tested and is correctly interpreted by my SAGE
 EAS ENDEC.